ceticamarco/zephyrus/README.md

 >   \sin(\pi \theta)^2 \times 100
 > $$

-## Statistical analysis
+## Statistical analysis 🔬
-In addition to the weather data, Zephyr also provides statistical analysis of pase meteorological records.
+In addition to the weather data, Zephyr also provides statistical analysis of past meteorological records.
 This is done through the `/stats/:city` endpoint, which returns additional information about the weather of the previous days such as the average temperature, the maximum and minimum temperatures, the standard deviation,